LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 If you delete an identifier that you need:

 * Run Action: Add Identifiers to add it back
-* Manually add the App Group association as described in [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)
+* Manually add the App Group association as described in [Add App Group to Other Identifiers](#add-app-group-to-other-identifiers)
 * Make sure to run Create Certificates before trying to Build Loop